solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 <Steps>

-### Install the Docker and Cargo
+### Install Docker and Cargo

-Install the Necessary Tools Ensure you have Docker and Cargo installed.
+Install the necessary tools ensure you have Docker and Cargo installed.
 Docker provides a controlled build environment to ensure consistency, and Cargo is used for managing Rust packages.